autogluon/autogluon/README.md

 ## :pencil: Citing AutoGluon

-If you use AutoGluon in a scientific publication, please follow our [citation guide](CITING.md) when referencing the project.
+If you use AutoGluon in a scientific publication, please refer to our [citation guide](CITING.md).

 ## :wave: How to get involved